 There are too many other great restaurants to list… My favorites are the Mediterranean menu at Miss Ada, brunch at Dino or Aita, cocktails at Baby Jane or the beer garden at DSK.
 Ft Greene is an outstanding neighborhood for food.

 The real estate in the neighborhood tends to be mostly mid 19th century townhomes, which are among the priciest in Brooklyn.
-Move-in ready, they cost over $1000 a square foot and average about $3.5m... think $1 million per floor.
+Move-in ready, they cost over $1000 a square foot and average about $3.5m... about $1 million per floor.
 They're a hot commodity as well… Only about 20 turnkey townhouses sell in the neighborhood each year.
 There are some affordable postwar co-ops in the neighborhood… Most notably Kingsview Homes on the west side, across the street from Long Island University.
 A nice one bed will cost $500k, and an affordable two bed can be had for $700k.
-It also has what might be the most well-known pre-war condo conversion in Brooklyn: 1 Hanson Pl, the Beacon of Brooklyn.
+It also has what might be the most well-known pre-war condo conversion in Brooklyn: 1 Hanson Pl, nicknamed The Beacon of Brooklyn.
 It was originally built as the Williamsburg Savings Bank tower, and converted to luxury condos about fifteen years ago.
 A little studio will run $550k, a nice two-bed $1.5m, and there are a half dozen four-beds that can ask up to $4.5m.

 My favorite neighborhood amenity is the oldest park in Brooklyn, Fort Greene Park.
 Built in the early 19th century, Ft Greene Park was redesigned during the Civil War by Olmsted and Vaux, the guys who designed Central Park and Prospect Park, a bit further south in the borough.
 At over 30 acres, the park offers tennis, basketball, playgrounds, is great for picnicking, with movies and jazz festivals on the lawn in the summer.
 The perimeter is a great jog almost exactly 1 mile, with hills and stairs.